 Madden continues her pro-bono speeches in Florida where she resides with her husband of five decades, Kevin Madden.

-Unconventional Career Paths with Colleen Salonga, Amanda Munz, and Ruth Wimer, moderated by Rodney Hutton
+A conversation with Colleen Salonga, Amanda Munz, and Ruth Wimer.
+Moderated by Rodney Hutton.

 Life after graduation can go in many directions.
 Join three professionals who leveraged the skills they learned at FIT to propel them onto diverse career paths.

 Originally aired Friday, April 23